13 Things You’ll Regret Not Having When SHTF

 1. Soap

-Proper sanitation is one of the first things that goes following a major disaster.
-Without having soap to keep not only all of you clean, but particularly your hands clean, it will only be a matter of time before you could get terribly sick.
-And if you don’t have the right medicine or even the convenience of being able to head to your doctor so they can fill out a prescription for you, your situation could wind up deadly.
-Make sure that when you plan on stocking up on soap, try to purchase a supply that is antibacterial.
+If you don’t have the right medicine or even the convenience of being able to go to your doctor so they can fill out a prescription for you, your situation could wind up deadly.
+When stocking up on soap, you try to purchase an antibacterial supply.

 2. Hand Sanitizer